|Wales at Euro 2016|

 Ian Rush was voted as the third greatest Liverpool player by fans in 2013.
 He is the Liverpool's all-time leading goalscorer, with 346 goals.
 He won both the PFA Player of the year and FWA Player of the Year in 1984. he was European Golden Boot winner in the same year.
 He also had short spells with Chester City, Juventus, Leeds United, Newcastle United, Sheffield United, Wrexham and Sydney Olympic.
 Rush made 73 appearances for Wales between 1980 and 1996.

 -- Wales' 2016 European Champion's run was their greatest moment since the World Cup Finals of 1958.
 However, most of the key players played in the lower tiers of the English league.
 It is difficult to include some of the heros of Euro 2016 when they were up against of the old-timers who were famous club players at their own time.
 Wayne Hennessey, Joe Allan and Hal Robson-Kanu are added to the honorable mention, based on that run.
-Only Ramsey and Bale made it to the team.
+Only Aaron Ramsey and Gareth Bale made it to the team.

 -- Gareth Bale led Wales to the semifinal of Euro 2016.
 It was Wales' best finishes in a major tournament.
 He is also the most decorated player in club football, winning more Champions' League titles than any Welsh players.